datastax/docker-images/README.md

 # Creating a DataStax Enterprise Container

 Use the options describe in this section to create DataStax Enterprise server containers.
-For a list of available DSE versions see [Docker Hub tags](https://hub.docker.com/r/datastax/dse-server/tags/).

 ## Docker run options
 Use the following options to set up a DataStax Enterprise server container.